RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 2. A means of viewing the full list o blogs including likes
 3. functionality to allow users to register, sign in and sign out
 4. Upon signing in, the user should be able to like, comment on the log posts
+5. User can easily sort lab log posts based on the titles

 Related User Stories:
 1. [USER STORY US01: Intuitive User Interface #2](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/2):